kawrou/kawrou/README.md

 - **Games:** Been a fan of RPGs like Final Fantasy since FF9 and also a big fan of Hideo Kojima (Metal Gear Solid series and Death Stranding).
 Got into board games during covid.
 Now amassed a large collection of them.
 Most replayed is probably _"Catan"_.
 Most recent additions are _"Ready, Set, Bet"_, _"Las Vegas"_, and _"Coffee Rush"_.
 - **Languages:** Despite growing up in a bilingual environment (Cantonese, English) and probably because of it, I was never good at European langauges growing up.
 However, one of the best skills I gained whilst living in Korea was studying and becoming conversational in Korean.
 - **Photograpy:** Might come as no suprise that I love all things photography, from the histories of camera models and companies, to collecting cameras and analogue photography.
 Currently trying to curate photos taken with a large format camera for a photo book.
 - **Fashion:** Spent too much time reading about fabrics, origins of designs and the history of menswear.
+Really appreciate brands that think about how and where they produce their clothes and shedding light on artisnal techniques.
+I can talk about anything from classical menswear and good-year welted shoes to vintage workwear and milsurp to Goprcore.
+Current favourite British brands are Story MFG. and Studio Nicholson.
+Current favourite Japanese brands are Still By Hand, Old Joe and Sillage.

 If you want to contact me about my code, job opportunities, or anything else you can:
 - 👈 find my LinkedIn profile on the left